Kayyo321/Coral/README.md

 ## Syntax

-Items are defined:
+How items are defined:

 ```
 (Jeffery) { "HP": 80.67, "Durability": 20 }
 ```

-Arrays are defined:
+how arrays are defined:

 ```
 (Players)